MicrosoftDocs/fabric-docs/docs/data-warehouse/workload-management.md

 :::image type="content" source="media\workload-management\scaling-diagram.png" alt-text="Diagram that shows fast provisioning of resources." lightbox="media\workload-management\scaling-diagram.png":::

-The system is fault tolerant and if a node becomes unhealthy, operations executing on the node will be redistributed to healthy nodes for completion.
+The system is fault tolerant and if a node becomes unhealthy, operations executing on the node are redistributed to healthy nodes for completion.

 ## Scheduling and resourcing